 How much do infertility tests cost?

-Rates for infertility testing vary a good deal according to the type of test and from clinic to clinic, and so it really is not possible to give a list of prices applicable.
+Rates for infertility testing vary according to the type of test and from clinic to clinic, so it is impossible to give a list of applicable prices.
 The Society for Assisted Reproductive Technology (SART) explains that costs for fertility treatment vary according to the treatment center, patient profile in that center, and insurance coverage.